wundergraph/wundergraph/docs-website/src/pages/docs/guides/mocking.md

 #### Environment variables

 We recommend creating a `.env.test` file to set the environment variables for the test environment.
 This allows you to set the environment variables for the test environment without affecting your local development environment.
 The test server loads the `.env.test` file automatically but ignores the `.env` file to not infer with each other.
-You can also use the capabilities of your testing framework to set the environment variables.
+You can also pass environment variables to the test server with the `env` option of the `createTestAndMockServer` method.

 ### Writing tests